Audit for Non-Profit Organization

 In some states, nonprofits must conduct an audit if they receive state funding.
 The organization must submit proof of the audit to the agency from which the funding originated.
 If any of your nonprofit's funding comes from the government, you should be sure to determine whether you are legally required to conduct an independent audit.

 If you receive a contract from the state government, your organization may also require an audit.
 Nonprofits that spend more than $750,000 in federal funds in a year also must undergo an audit.
 If you are registering a nonprofit charitable organization in one of 26 states, you have to file audited financial statements before your organization will be legally allowed to fundraise.

 Filing an audit report is just one requirement you must fulfill to register your charitable organization.
 In the District of Columbia, as well as 39 of the 50 states, nonprofit charities must be formally registered before fundraising.
 As mentioned, nonprofit rules vary from state to state, so you must review the rules in your state if you want nonprofit status for your organization.

 Almost every state where you register your nonprofit will require an independent audit under some circumstances.
 In most cases, you have to conduct an audit once your organization has reached a certain amount of revenue.
 In some states, this revenue threshold is very low, and in others it is very high.
 Most states also require that you submit audited financial statements on a yearly basis.
 Generally, you need to file these statements when you renew your nonprofit's registration.

 If you need help with an audit for nonprofit organization, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.